 Click on Outdent to level up a topic/subtopic (or use Ctrl + <--).

-The Comments panel will contain all information of a task, such as the deadline, the duration and completion of it, as well as to whom the task was assigned to.
+The Comments panel will contain all the information of a task, such as the deadline, the duration, and completion of it, as well as to whom the task was assigned to.

 Additional resources (pictures, videos) can be added by browsing into your computer, Google Drive or Dropbox.